Plymouth Caravelle: Canada

 In Canada, the Caravelle first appeared for the 1978 model year as a version of the Dodge Diplomat for Canadian Chrysler-Plymouth dealers.
 As all Chrysler Canada dealers sold Chryslers, only the top-of-the-line LeBaron was sold in Canada, and the Diplomat and Caravelle did not offer the top line models.
-The top of the range Caravalle was approximately $670 cheaper than the LeBaron.
+The top of the range Caravelle was approximately $670 cheaper than the LeBaron.
 Between 1978 and mid-1981, all Caravelles were built at the Chrysler plant in St Louis.
 In 1983, Chrysler Canada added the E-body version of the Dodge 600, also offering it as a Plymouth Caravelle.
 The rear wheel drive Caravelle then became the Caravelle Salon, rather than taking the American "Gran Fury" name.
 Also in 1983, Chrysler Canada added a Caravelle version of the Dodge 400 2-door coupe.
-Thus the Caravelle came in three sizes based on three platforms - K, E, and M.
+Thus the Caravelle name was used for three models in three sizes based on three platforms - K, E, and M.

 The coupe was dropped after 1986 while sedan production came to an end in 1988.
 Like the U.S. version, the Canadian Caravelle was replaced by the Plymouth Acclaim for 1989.
 The Caravelle Salon, which was the original rear wheel drive version, survived until 1989.